 Coherence persistence is a set of tools and technologies that manage the persistence and recovery of Coherence distributed caches.
 Cached data is persisted so that it can be quickly recovered after a catastrophic failure or after a cluster restart due to planned maintenance.
 Persistence and federated caching can be used together as required.
 For more information about Coherence persistence, see "Persisting Caches" in Administering Oracle Coherence.

 Oracle Data Guard ensures high availability, data protection, and disaster recovery for enterprise data.
 It provides a comprehensive set of services that create, maintain, manage, and monitor one or more standby databases to enable production Oracle databases to survive disasters and data corruptions.
 Oracle Data Guard maintains these standby databases as transactionally consistent copies of the primary database.
-If the primary database becomes unavailable because of a planned or an unplanned outage, then Oracle Data Guard enables you to switch any standby database to the production role, thus minimizing the downtime associated with the outage.
-See Data Guard Concepts and Administration.
+If the primary database becomes unavailable because of a planned or an unplanned outage, Oracle Data Guard enables you to switch any standby database to the production role, thus minimizing the downtime associated with the outage.

 Oracle Clusterware manages the availability of instances of an Oracle RAC database.
 It works to rapidly recover failed instances to keep the primary database available.
-If Oracle Clusterware cannot recover a failed instance, then the broker continues to run automatically with one fewer instance.
-If the last instance of the primary database fails, then the broker provides a way to fail over to a specified standby database.
-If the last instance of the primary database fails, and fast-start failover is enabled, then the broker can continue to provide high availability by automatically failing over to a pre-determined standby database.
-See Clusterware Administration and Deployment Guide.
+If Oracle Clusterware cannot recover a failed instance, the broker continues to run automatically with one less instance.
+If the last instance of the primary database fails, the broker provides a way to fail over to a specified standby database.
+If the last instance of the primary database fails, and fast-start failover is enabled, the broker can continue to provide high availability by automatically failing over to a pre-determined standby database.

 Oracle Site Guard uses Data Guard Broker to perform failover/switchover of the Databases.
 The integration of all these products makes the failover of the database fast and automatic.